Yoga and Photography Retreat in Dorset

 About the Retreat

-The retreat will start with a welcome session early on the Friday evening during which Paul will to go through some simple practical techniques and principles for taking photographs, There will also be the opportunity on the Friday evening for everyone to talk to Paul and Helen individually and ask any questions before the weekend.
+The retreat will start properly on the Saturday morning but there will also be a welcome session early on the Friday evening, with refreshments, during which Paul will to go through some simple practical techniques and principles for taking photographs, for anyone who is completely new to photography.
+There will also be the opportunity on the Friday evening for everyone to talk to Paul and Helen individually and ask any questions before the weekend workshops.

-We will come together at the end of each day for a short guided relaxation and on the Sunday afternoon there will be an opportunity for the group to share the images that they have produced over the weekend with each other.
+We will come together at the end of each day for a short guided relaxation and on the Sunday afternoon there will be an opportunity for the group to share the images that they have produced over the weekend.

 *You don’t have to own a fancy SLR camera to join this retreat, an iPhone or smart phone will be just fine, and there will be an opportunity to explore using an SLR camera and various lenses during the weekend.